lamperez/xiaomi-lightbar-nrf24/readme.md

 > or [here](https://karlquinsland.com/xaomi-s1-monitor-lamp-teardown-and-tasmota) for many details
 > on how to use it with Home Assistant.

-This library is inspired and based by
+This library is inspired and based on
 [this thread](https://community.home-assistant.io/t/xiaomi-monitor-light-bar/298796/4) from the Home Assistant community forum.
 My objective is to control the light bar from a Raspberry Pi where Home Assistant is already running in a Docker container.